patrickfrey/strusBindings/doc/java/doxygen_include/strus.md

 strus Java bindings	 {#mainpage}
 ===================

-This interface documenation has been generated from the base C++ interface with some injection of some additional stuff like namespaces and helper classes, that are specific for the Java interface.
+This interface documentation has been generated from the base C++ interface with injection of some additional stuff like namespaces and helper classes, that are specific for the Java interface.
 Unfortunately it contains still some type qualifiers pointing to it's C++ origin.
 Please don't blame it for that.
 I'll find other solutions.
 Suggestions are welcome.